 We couldn’t agree more.
 Independent external validation is essential to assure provider proficiency and enhance patient safety.
 Certification bodies like the Point-of-Care Ultrasound Certification Academy™ (POCUS Certification Academy™) carry the responsibility of addressing patient safety in clinical POCUS environments.
 The POCUS Certification Academy assures healthcare providers using POCUS meet clinical proficiency standards through established assessment and testing protocols.

 One of the ways the POCUS Certification Academy is creating checks and balances is by measuring POCUS proficiency through psychometrically validated assessments.
-Additionally, we are facilitating the development of global POCUS standards through our POCUS25 list.
+Additionally, we are facilitating the development of global POCUS core practice domains through our POCUS25 list.
 POCUS25 is a scientifically developed, globally crowd-sourced list of the top 25 point-of-care ultrasound procedures and protocols used globally.
 The POCUS25 will be used by clinicians around the world to demonstrate a high-level of proficiency to reduce clinical hazards and ensure patient safety.

 Furthermore, committing ourselves to this mission and serving healthcare professionals who use POCUS affirms our dedication to providing the highest level of patient safety.
 Medicine is evolving around the world, especially with clinical tools such as POCUS, and our hope for all our peers is to utilize the checks and balances that drive us safely into the future.